Espen Bugge Pettersen: Strømsgodset

 On 12 December 2014, Bugge Pettersen signed a two-year contract with Strømsgodset.

 International career

 He made his international debut on 29 May 2010 against Montenegro, when he replaced Rune Jarstein as a substitute in the 89th minute.
 The last couple of years, Bugge Pettersen have been Norway's second-choice goalkeeper, with Rune Jarstein being the first choice.
 As of November 2012 he has been capped seven times, and he started his first international game in a friendly matches against Thailand on 18 January 2012.

-Personal life

-Espen Bugge Pettersen is married to Lene Syversen, and together they have two children Storm and Pernille.